 The iPhone battery cycle count is a metric to determine battery health.
-The lower the cycle count, the better the condition of your battery. iPhone 15 users can check this natively in Settings, while iPhone 14 and earlier users need workarounds.
+The lower the cycle count, the better the condition of your battery. iPhone 16 and iPhone 15 users can check this natively in Settings, while iPhone 14 and earlier users need workarounds.
 In this blog post, I’ll show you how to check the iPhone battery cycle count, regardless of your model.

 But before we delve into the numbers, let’s understand the iPhone battery cycle count and how Apple calculates this metric.